 The design of the kitchen is echoed in a pine shelving niche built into the hallway, adding a note of continuity and drawing the eye from one space to the next.

 At the other end of the hallway, the living room is a calming space decorated in white and beige.
 It’s furnished with a mix of understated Japanese-inspired pieces and Scandinavian classics, including webbed armchairs and Louis Poulsen’s iconic ‘PH5’ pendant lamp, designed by Poul Henningsen in 1958.
-There are subtle pops of colour in the accessories and artwork, some of them by the owner’s father and grandfather, and sheepskins bring cosiness and texture.
+There are subtle pops of colour in the accessories and artwork, and sheepskins bring cosiness and texture.
 I particularly love the way brick red acts as a recurring theme across oil paintings, glassware, cushions and plant pots, and the way a large floor-standing mirror is used to bounce light from the window towards the darker part of the room.

 Sandwiched between the main living space and the kitchen is the bedroom, which again pairs simple furniture with colourful artwork.
 There are yet more brick-red accents, as well as a salvaged bedside cupboard whose grain echoes the pine in the kitchen.
 A soft linen bedspread, cork stools and a long curtain that pulls across the entire window wall add further texture.